rrsrnc/rrsrnc/README.md

 ## 📫 How to Reach Me

-You can connect with me on LinkedIn [here](www.linkedin.com/in/rajeev-ranjan-singh-rrs).
+You can connect with me on LinkedIn:- www.linkedin.com/in/rajeev-ranjan-singh-rrs .
 Feel free to drop me an email at rajeev7605@example.com for any inquiries or collaboration opportunities.

 ## 😄 Pronouns